Skip to Content

 Have you lost or misplaced the manual for your pellet stove model?

 It happens!
 In most cases, check the manufacturer’s website.
-Manuals can either be downloaded or requested for most products – just in case you happen to lose the copy you got with your pellet stove!
+Manuals can be downloaded or requested for most products – just in case you lose the copy you got with your pellet stove!

 Why are the wooden pellets getting stuck?

-If the wood pellets are getting stuck in the unit, then the problem could be an overflow of wooden pellets – or simply, impacted ash blocking the dispenser.
+If the wood pellets get stuck in the unit, the problem could be an overflow of wooden pellets – or simply, impacted ash blocking the dispenser.

-The short answer: pellets can’t go where they are supposed to.
+The short answer is that pellets can’t go where they should.
 Clean the dispenser first, and pack fewer wood pellets into the hopper on the next start-up.

 FAQs